Sheepolution/classroom/README.md

 Strict OOP in Lua.

 **Features**
-* Inheritance
+* Inheritance.
 * Access modifiers: `public`, `protected` and `private`.
-* Static and readonly properties
+* Static and read-only properties.
-* Strictly typed properties and parameters
+* Strictly typed properties and parameters.
 * And almost everything else you'd expect from a proper class system.

-Classroom aims to work similarly to [Typescript](https://github.com/microsoft/TypeScript), but is in some cases more or less strict.
+Classroom aims to work similarly to [Typescript](https://github.com/microsoft/TypeScript), but it's more strict in some places, less in others.

 ## Usage

-The [module](classroom.lua) should be dropped in to an existing project and required by it:
+The [module](classroom.lua) should be dropped into an existing project, and required by it:

 ```lua
 Class = require "classroom"
 ```

-The module returns an object that allows you to create classes by calling this object.
+The module returns an object that allows you to create classes by calling said object.

 ### Creating a new class